 - 32 technicians were trained

-- 5,959 visits were made by local technical teams
+- 5 visits were carried out by local technical teams

-- 242 hectares of agroforestry land have been established
+- 242 hectares of agroforestry land have been set up

-3rd step : Controlling post-harvest work and innovating to enhance the aromatic potential of cocoa
+3rd step: Mastering post-harvest work and innovating to enhance the aromatic potential of cocoa

 The post-harvest work of cocoa is very similar to that of grapes.
-Like him, a badly worked bean will not give good cocoa.
-The control of fermentation and drying is essential, because it allows to reveal the best aromas like a great vintage of wine, but also to avoid defects, which will be deviations to the taste and quality of chocolate.
+Like him, a badly processed bean will not give good cocoa.
+Mastering fermentation and drying is essential, because it allows the best aromas to be revealed like a great vintage wine, but also to avoid faults, which will deviate from the taste and quality of the chocolate.

-Our producer has therefore set up quality controls, piloted research programmes on improving fermentation, both associated with perfecting the aromatic richness of cocoa.
+Our producer has therefore set up quality controls, pilots research programs on improving fermentation, the two partners in order to perfect the aromatic richness of cocoa.

 - 428 quality audit visits were carried out

 - 429 tastings of cocoa masses took place

 - 1 quality controls were carried out on cocoa